Analytic Quality Glossary

 A process of evaluating qualifications (or sometimes whole institutions) to determine whether they meet certain academic or professional criteria.
 A qualification which is accredited is recognised as meeting a certain standard and/or providing content which is required professionally.

-UK universities, for example, prioritise professional accreditation, which (UMIST, 2001):
+UK universities, for example, prioritise professional accreditation (see Harvy and Mason, 1995), which for (UMIST, 2001) is:

 a process of certifying the quality and standards of educational provision carried out by institutions such as the Institution of Electrical Engineers and the Institution of Mechanical Engineers, and judging the suitability of provision in institutions for conferring professional status on the holders of degree qualifications from those institutions.